 The following are the most common reasons students fail the bar exam.
 Avoiding these traps will drastically increase your chances of passing the bar exam.

 - Too much passive studying: Engaging in too much passive studying is the number one reason students fail the bar exam.
 This is what I like to call the “too much time reading and watching and not enough time doing” problem.
 Bar review companies are great at assigning a bunch of videos to watch and giving you extremely long outlines to read.
 While these are valuable resources that can and should be utilized, they are not everything.
 Be careful to not let these activities eat up too much of your precious bar review time.

 - Not enough practice questions: The main reason to not spend too much time on passive review relates to practice questions, which are the secret ticket to bar exam success.
 You only have a finite amount of time to prepare for the bar exam, and you must spend that time wisely in order to pass.
 Real MBE Practice questions (those currently licensed by the MBE) yield a high return (i.e., added points on the bar exam) on your time investment.
 Make sure that you are aiming for 2,000+ multiple choice questions and upwards of 20-30 essays/practice tests throughout your bar prep.

-- They try to outsmart the exam: You simply can’t outsmart the bar exam.
+- Trying to outsmart the exam: You simply can’t outsmart the bar exam.
 I see many, many students unsuccessfully attempt to pass this test through sheer volume of knowledge.
 At a minimum, you must know a certain amount of law to pass the test; there is no getting around that.
 However, there are other critical skills you need in order to pass, such as the ability to issue spot, implement process of elimination strategies, formulate rule statements, develop analysis, and complete the test under the time constraints.
 If you solely focus on what you know and not how to use that knowledge, you are seriously jeopardizing your ability to pass.